 How to Reduce Household Plastic: Seven Tips

-I put off writing this post for the longest time; I wanted to wait until my list of plastic-free successes was longer.
+I put off writing this post for the longest time; I wanted to wait until I was better at living plastic-free.
 But I feel it's important to help each other find solutions and for me to be transparent.
 I'm certainly not perfect, but the tips, below, helped our family reduce household plastic.
 Rest assured, it didn't happen overnight.

 Why do we need to reduce household plastic?